-Arguably the best accessible playground in Calgary – and one of the best playgrounds in the city period.
+One of the best accessible playgrounds in Calgary and one of the best playgrounds in the city period.
 It features an extensive ramp system and an accessible swing.
 The apollo and saucer swings are great for anyone who is able to transfer.
 With interesting activity panels, musical panels, sunshades and excellent ground floor accessibility, all children will be able to get into the play.

 52nd St SE between 8th Avenue and 14th Avenue

 This playground has an extensive ramp system complete with interesting panels, some shade and spots where wheelchairs can turn around.
 The playground design allows for kids in wheelchairs or who are unsteady on their feet to get in amongst the play across the entire playground.
 There is also a saucer swing which is great for kids who can transfer.

 This playground is designed for kids 5 and under.
 It features multi-level ramps, activity and musical panels, a ground floor playhouse set up for imaginative play, and an accessible swing.

 Located in one of Calgary’s most popular parks, this playground has a preschool climber with a multi level ramp and sunshade as well as great manuverability for a wheelchair around the play space.
 The rest of the playground can be accessed with steps allowing excellent access for kids who are ambulatory but have reduced motor control or strength.
 The playground also has a saucer swing and Apollo spinner which are great for kids who are able to transfer.

 This playground has a great ramp system and a saucer swing.
 It also has two 1-person spinners and a bouncer for kids who benefit from vestibular stimulation.